anspress/anspress/readme.txt

 **Page Shortcodes**

-Use this shortcode in our base for AnsPress to work properly `[anspress]`
+Use this shortcode in the base page of AnsPress to work properly `[anspress]`